Tax Write-Off for Small Business: What Counts in 2026

 Here is the distinction in practice:

-If the business owner is in the 24% federal tax bracket, that $30,000 in write-offs saves roughly $7,200 in federal income tax alone.
-For sole proprietors, the savings are even greater because deductions also reduce the 15.3% self-employment tax.
+If the business owner is in the 24% federal bracket, that $30,000 in write-offs saves roughly $7,200 in federal income tax alone.
+For sole proprietors, the savings go further.
+Deductions also reduce the 15.3% self-employment tax.

 Tax Write-Off vs. Tax Credit: A Key Difference